 Our vision for diversity, equity, and inclusion

 Commitment by Dr. Hudac and the B-RAD Lab: We are committed to using our science to improve the lives of ALL individuals.
 This will require addressing racism and systemic injustices.
 As we restart our laboratory at UofSC, we will be starting with conversations about our goals and commitments to this cause.
-This will include revisiting and renewing our commitments -- last year (2021-2022), this was our pledge:
+This will include revisiting and renewing our commitments --this is our current pledge:

 For our part: